living-ip/living-ip/README.md

 ## MVP limits

- - Voting and payouts can be done by building a custom on-chain in future, but for now the Sveltekit backend handles voting, and payouts are done manually.
+ - Voting and payouts can be done by building a custom on-chain app in future, but for now the Sveltekit backend handles voting, and payouts are done manually.